Symmetry group: Two dimensions

 C_{1} is the trivial group containing only the identity operation, which occurs when the figure is asymmetric, for example the letter "F".
-C_{2} is the symmetry group of the letter "Z", C_{3} that of a triskelion, C_{4} of a swastika, and C_{5}, C_{6}, etc. are the symmetry groups of similar swastika-like figures with five, six, etc. arms instead of four.
+C_{2} is the symmetry group of the letter "Z", C_{3} that of a triskelion, C_{4} that of a chiral four-bladed pinwheel, and C_{5}, C_{6}, etc. are the symmetry groups of similar chiral pinwheels with five, six, etc. arms.

 D_{1} is the 2-element group containing the identity operation and a single reflection, which occurs when the figure has only a single axis of bilateral symmetry, for example the letter "A".

 D_{2}, which is isomorphic to the Klein four-group, is the symmetry group of a non-equilateral rectangle.
 This figure has four symmetry operations: the identity operation, one twofold axis of rotation, and two nonequivalent mirror planes.

 D_{3}, D_{4} etc. are the symmetry groups of the regular polygons.

 Within each of these symmetry types, there are two degrees of freedom for the center of rotation, and in the case of the dihedral groups, one more for the positions of the mirrors.

 The remaining isometry groups in two dimensions with a fixed point are: